camunda/camunda-docs/docs/self-managed/reference-architecture/manual/aws-ec2.md

 - [Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (VPC) is a logically isolated virtual network.
   - a [Private Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), which does not have direct access to the internet and can not easily be reached.
-    - three [EC2](https://aws.amazon.com/ec2/) instances, one within each availability zone, which will run Camunda 8.
+    - three [EC2](https://aws.amazon.com/ec2/) instances using Ubuntu, one within each availability zone, which will run Camunda 8.
     - a [managed OpenSearch](https://aws.amazon.com/what-is/opensearch/) cluster stretched over the three availability zones.
   - a [Public Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html), which allows direct access to the Internet via an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
     - (optional) an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) is used to expose the WebUIs like Operate, Tasklist, and Connectors, as well as the REST API to the outside world.
 This is done using sticky sessions as generally requests are distributed round-robin across all EC2 instances.